dajuguan/ethstorage-zkvm-zkwasm-fib-benchmark/README.md

 for both zkWasm & zkVM
 when N=10000 goes to N=100000

-the execution trace measurement instrction cycles grouth up by index
+the execution trace measurement instrction cycles grouth up by index(pow(N, 2))

+### fib.go vs fib.rs

+obviously, fib.rs is much faster than fib.go due to different memory management

 ### tinygo
 tinygo is not ready for zkVM, we can work on it